Annual Consumer Information Notice

 Education Abroad

-For information about Education Abroad opportunities at Missouri State University-West Plains, visit the following Education Abroad or contact the Vice Chancellor of Academic Affairs, Lybyer Technology Center 206, (417) 255-7272.
+For information about Study Abroad opportunities at Missouri State University-West Plains, visit the following Education Abroad or contact the Vice Chancellor of Academic Affairs, Lybyer Hall 206, (417) 255-7272.

 Financial Aid & Education Abroad

-Missouri State University-West Plains degree-seeking students who are studying abroad at the China campus may be eligible to use their federal financial aid and/or Missouri State University-West Plains scholarships.
+Missouri State University-West Plains degree-seeking students who are studying abroad may be eligible to use their federal financial aid and/or Missouri State University-West Plains scholarships.
 To use any financial aid or scholarships, this MUST be approved by the Financial Aid Office.

 Return to Top